TheWinterShadow/The-Data-Packet/README.md

 1. **📰 Intelligently Scrapes** the latest tech news from Wired.com across multiple categories
 2. **🤖 AI-Generated Scripts** using Anthropic Claude to create natural, engaging dialogue
-3. **🎙️ Multi-Speaker Audio** with Google Gemini TTS featuring realistic conversational voices
+3. **🎙️ Multi-Speaker Audio** with ElevenLabs TTS featuring realistic conversational voices
 4. **📻 Complete RSS Feeds** for podcast distribution with metadata and hosting
 5. **☁️ Cloud Integration** with AWS S3 for reliable content hosting and delivery
 6. **🔄 Full Automation** - Generate professional podcast episodes with a single command